YueLin301/InformationDesignMARL/README.md

 This repository presents a hasty and rudimentary implementation of all experiments mentioned in [our paper (arxiv version)]().
-In this version, the constrained optimization problem is implemented by dual gradient descent method.
+In this version, the constrained optimization problem is implemented by a Lagrangian method.
+The experiments by the dual gradient descent are presented in the `DGD-version` branch.

 All the experimental results can be reproduced directly through this repo, if you configure your own [wandb](https://wandb.ai) keys correctly.